 A range of evidence based psychological therapies are available via Bristol Psychology Services.
-Most of these approaches are available for both child and adult clients but please enquire if you have a specific therapy request.
+Most of these approaches are available for both child and adult clients, and via E-Therapy, as well as Face-to-Face Therapy, but please enquire if you have a specific therapy request.

 - Acceptance and Commitment Therapy (ACT)

 - Eye Movement Desensitisation and Reprocessing (EMDR )

 - Cognitive Behavioural Therapy

 - Metacognitive Therapy

 - Narrative Therapy

 - Existential Therapy

 - Compassion Focused Therapy